 Thandai Syrup Recipe

-Make Thandai syrup at home and store it for up to 6 months to make Holi special Thandai in minutes.
-It is easy, full of flavor, and can be used in other desserts too.
+Make Thandai Syrup at home and store it for up to 6 months to make Holi special Thandai in minutes.
+It is easy, flavorful, and can be used in other desserts.
 Here is how to make it.

 Servings: 10 people